 - 1.1.
 This policy outlines Pro-Force's commitment to a culture of equal opportunities within employment whereby individuals are selected, trained, promoted and treated on a basis of their relevant merits, skills and competencies. - 1.2.
-All members of staff and job applicants will receive equal treatment regardless of race, colour, nationality, ethnic origin, sex, gender, pregnancy or maternity, marital status, disability, religion, political belief, socioeconomic background, parental status, trade union membership, sexual orientation, gender identity, working hours status, or age.
+All members of staff and job applicants will receive equal treatment regardless of the protected characteristics as defined in the Equality Act 2010: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
+Pro-Force also extends this commitment to other characteristics such as socio-economic background, parental status, political belief, working hours status and trade union membership.